dojo/docs/dojo/config.rst

 defaultDuration: 200
-  Global setting for duration of animations in milliseconds.
+  Default duration, in milliseconds, for wipe and fade animations within dijits.
+Assigned to dijit.defaultDuration.

 Configuring dojox Modules
 -------------------------